GIFT OF FLIGHT SCHOLARSHIP

 About the Stacie Morse Education Scholarship

 Flight nurse Stacie Morse, flight paramedic Margaret Langston, and pilot Patrick Coyle perished on January 29th, 2019, while responding to a call for fixed-wing patient transport.
-As ECHO’s second member from Alaska, she was known as “Alaska 2” and had a strong passion for learning.
-Stacie had a huge love for the outdoors and volunteered to better the community in which she lived.
+As ECHO's second member from Alaska, she was known as "Alaska 2" and had a strong passion for learning.
+In addition, Stacie had a vast love for the outdoors and volunteered to better the community in which she lived.
 Stacie worked in various settings between ED and ICU nursing before beginning her career as a flight nurse in Juneau, Alaska.

 The Stacie Morse Gift Of Flight Scholarship is intended for a female nurse in a rural area interested in pursuing a career as a flight nurse.
-This scholarship applies to nurses with at least three years of experience in an ED or ICU setting or someone who is interested in pursuing a career in flight nursing.
+This scholarship applies to nurses with at least three years of experience in an ED or ICU setting or someone interested in pursuing a career in flight nursing.

 On January 29, 2019, Flight Nurse Stacie Rae Morse and her fellow crew members were lost on Guardian Flight N13LY when their plane went down over the water on a medevac flight between Anchorage and Kake, Alaska.